 First contact resolution can be measured in a variety of ways and further regulatory guidance is necessary in order to achieve meaningful comparable information across electricity distributors.
-In July 2014, Festival implemented a first contact resolution process whereby at the end of a customer phone call, our customer service representative records whether or not the customer's issue or reason for calling was satisfactorily resolved on their first call.
-Of the total customer calls received in 2017, 99.97% were found to be resolved after the first call to Festival.
-This is a slight decrease from 2016's measure of 99.99%.
+In July 2014, Festival implemented a first contact resolution process whereby at the end of a customer phone call, our customer service representative records whether the customer's issue or reason for calling was satisfactorily resolved on their first call.
+Of the total customer calls received in 2019, 99.99% were found to be resolved after the first call to Festival.